 Solar panels work by converting light photons into electricity through the solar photo-voltaic (PV) effect.
 This allows for direct conversion of sunlight into solar power, or electricity.
 Solar panels use layers of semi-conducting material, most commonly silicon.
 PV’s are measured by kilowatts peak (KWp).

 This measures the rate solar panels generate energy at their peak performance with direct sunlight in the summer.
-Solar panel cells can either be mounted on rooftops or on the ground, alternatively you could have solar tiles fitted instead, thus completely replacing the already existing rooftop.
+Solar panel cells can either be mounted on rooftops, on the ground, and now you can even have solar blinds installed on your windows.
+Alternatively, you could have solar tiles fitted instead, thus completely replacing the already existing rooftop.

 Solar Thermal Systems

 Solar thermal systems work based on the process of solar thermal heating using the suns by absorbing the sun's energy and then converting it into heat that can be transferred into your home or business to be used for hot water heating and space heating.
 The heat is generated from solar panels (collectors) that are mounted on rooftops.

 These can paired with boiler or collector allowing for the heat generated from the sun to transfer the heated fluid and antifreeze.
 The water is then pumped into a heat exchange that is found inside your water tank.

 When considering solar panels there are two main types to choose from:

 - Photovoltaic (PV) systems are made up of a collection of photovoltaic solar cells.
 These individuals cells are usually small and produce around 1 or 2 watts of power.
 To get the most out of these in terms of power output, these cells are connected to for a larger unit called a module.
 This module can be connected to another larger unit to form an array that produces even more power.